e9t/courses/content/2015-dm/visualization.md

 - How many variables can be depicted in a image?

 > "With up to three rows, a data table can be constructed directly as a single image.
 However, an image has only three dimensions.
 And this barrier is impassible." -- Bertin

+- Example: The wealth and health of nations by year (4 variables)
+- See Hans Rosling's ["The joy of stats"](https://www.youtube.com/watch?v=jbkSRLYSojo), which visualized the data with animations. (동적 시각화)
+- Also see Mike Bostock's [interactive version](http://bost.ocks.org/mike/nations/) (인터랙티브 시각화)

 ## In-class Practice: Worldwide Disasters (1900-2008)